How To Convert A Django Website To A Mobile App

 If it’s a small project, and you’ve got the ability to code it yourself, go ahead and take this route.
 But for most people - particularly if your website is a legitimate business, in which case you’ve got a financial incentive to get your app live sooner rather than later - there’s a much better option.

-The third choice is to use MobiLoud Canvas to convert your site into mobile apps.
+The third choice is to use MobiLoud to convert your Django website into mobile apps.

 You can publish your app in the app stores, your users can download them, you can use push notifications and everything else that comes with mobile apps.